arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	...
 	````

-1. Locate the config resource in the website and add the **depenedsOn** property to explicitly declare a dependency from the config resource to the webiste.
+1. Locate the config resource in the website and add the **dependsOn** property to explicitly declare a dependency from the config resource to the Website.

 	<!-- mark:6-8 -->
 	````JavaScript